LiuYuancheng/NetworkConnDashboard/README.md

 ##### Deploy the ping-Client

-The steps to deploy the pingClient script in the cluster need to monitored:
+The steps to deploy the pingClient script in the cluster need to be monitored:

 **Step-1**: Copy the `src` folder in one of the server/computer/laptop in the cluster, make sure the port 3001 UDP egress is configured as '`enable`'.